dbafromthecold/IntroToPartitioning/README.md

-### Code my my Introduction to Partitioning session - SSMS running on windows
+### Code for my Introduction to Partitioning session - SSMS running on windows

 Powerpoint presentation is included in the master branch, online presentation can be found here: -
 <br>